 On Friday morning I got a ride to the El Paso airport and got selected to be felt up by a TSA agent who lacked a sense of humor.
 Once I was done being publicly molested, I boarded an American Airlines 737 to Dallas where the dealership’s driver picked me up on 2017 Subaru Legacy and took me about 60 miles North to Sherman.
 Once at the dealership, the process was so smooth and fast that I still can’t fully believe it happened.

 We pulled up and I was met by the Sales Rep the internet manager handed the final transaction off to.
 The truck was waiting out front, and he asked if I wanted to drive it.
 I declined the test drive, but spent a couple of minutes going over the interior and exterior ensuring that nothing was out of sorts or damaged.
 We then went inside to the finance guy’s office.
 As promised (and to my surprise) he actually did have everything ready to go and prepared exactly per the agreement and exactly as the advanced copies I had him send me.
 I signed the purchase order, registration paperwork and odometer disclosure statement and then gave him my check for the down payment, the bank draft for the remainder and the insurance binder.
 He then gave me the keys and my copies of the documents.
 The sales guy asked if I wanted any demonstrations of features on the truck or help setting anything up, which I politely declined.
-I then tipped the driver who picked my up from DFW, and then got in my truck and a drove the the rib restaurant across the street for lunch, I was literally at the dealership for less than 15 minuets.
+I then tipped the driver who picked my up from DFW, and then got in my truck and drove to the the rib restaurant across the street for lunch.
+I was literally at the dealership for less than 15 minuets.

 How was the drive back?